lalamove/karang/README.md

 export default MyComponent;
 ```

-We do support partial import for smaller built too:
+We also support partial import for smaller built:
 ```bash
 import Radio from '@lalamove/karang/dist/components/Radio';
 ```